 Objectives and Eligibility

-The Council of Colleges of Arts and Sciences (CCAS), founded in 1965, is a national association of baccalaureate degree-granting colleges of arts and sciences whose purpose is to sustain the arts and sciences as a leading influence in American higher education.
-The Council serves as a forum for the exchange of ideas and information among deans of arts and sciences representing the member colleges and as a representative of the liberal arts and sciences at a national policy-making level.
-The Council further seeks to support programs and activities to improve the intellectual stature and public understanding of the disciplines of the arts and sciences.
+The Council of Colleges of Arts and Sciences (CCAS), founded in 1965, is the national association of colleges of arts and sciences.
+Its purpose is to provide professional-development programming to its member deans and to sustain the arts and sciences as a leading influence in American higher education.
+CCAS serves as a forum for the exchange of ideas and information among deans of arts and sciences representing the member colleges and as a representative of the liberal arts and sciences at a national policy-making level.
+The Council further seeks to support programs, activities, and resources to improve the intellectual stature and public understanding of the disciplines of the arts and sciences.

-Policy is affirmed by the CCAS Board of Directors, which consists of the officers and twelve directors, who serve staggered three-year terms.
-Election occurs at the Annual Business Meeting in November.
+The governing body is a Board of Directors, which consists of the officers and twelve directors, who serve staggered three-year terms.
+Officers and term representatives are elected by the membership at the Annual Business Meeting each November.